When looking at the number of search requests to Cludo, those actually cover a few different types of requests:

 How to view search count statistics

-To get an overview of your current search request usage, log into MyCludo, select the gear icon to the right in the top menu and click Account Overview.
+To get an overview of your current search request usage, log into MyCludo, in the top bar, click the profile icon, and click Account Overview.
 In the Search count chart, click the Breakdown option.